Founder and Director of Beacon Services

 Charlotte is a certified Theraplay® Practitioner and is becoming accredited in Dyadic Developmental Psychotherapy (DDP).
 She has a special interest in neurodevelopmental perspectives and incorporates Sensory Attachment Intervention principles into her work.
 Charlotte practices yoga regularly and enjoys the time to connect with herself.
 She is trained in Trauma Centre Trauma Sensitive Yoga (TCTSY).
 Charlotte loves the outdoors and creating a therapeutic space that can be regulating means she has developed a regulating garden and therapy space for families to enjoy during their therapy sessions.

-Charlotte has supported families, including many adoptive, fostering and kinship families, for many years and also has a special interest in children with ASD and ADHD.
+Charlotte has supported families, including many adoptive, fostering and kinship families, for many years and also has a special interest in children with Autism and ADHD.
 Charlotte believes that relationships are unique and every parent, carer and educator should have the space and support to strengthen children’s relationships creating a sense of safety and space for learning and joy.
 She founded Beacon Family Services as a not-for-profit agency that offered high-quality therapeutic family support.
 It is currently the only organisation in Birmingham offering Theraplay®.

 In response to the need of many families for attachment led services, Charlotte has developed an innovative therapeutic group approach and works with schools and community organisations to deliver this programme with the support of funders.